 Terriers - Group 2

-These breeds were to keep home and farm free from vermin.
+These breeds are to keep a home and farm free from vermin.

 Gundogs - Group 3

-These dogs were bred to work in the field.
+These dogs are bred to work in the field.

 Hounds - Group 4

-Hounds were bred for many forms of hunting including.
+Hounds are bred for many forms of hunting.